sim-1one/OpenAI-CoreIntegration/README.md

 | Arc-SQL BPA | Logic App used to Asses with Azure OpenAI your DBs on Azure ARC Solution | [Configuration Link](./Arc-SQL%20BPA/README.md) |
 | Sentinel Integration | Logic App used to Integrate Azure OpenAI with your Sentinel SIEM System | [Configuration Link](./Sentinel/README.md) |

+<h2>Prerequisites</h2>

+ All solutions have as a prerequisite the activation of the Azure OpenAI service and the configuration of the LLM model

 <h2>Arc-SQL BPA</h2>